Maree Smith

 Smith received a 2012 Life Sciences Queensland Industry Award for Excellence, the 2015 Johnson & Johnson Innovation Industry Excellence Award for biotech industry leadership, and the 2016 Australian Academy of Technological Sciences and Engineering Clunies Ross Award for contributions to the application of technology for the benefit of Australia.
 She was elected a Fellow of the Australian Academy of Health and Medical Sciences in 2015.
+She was the President of the Australian Pain Relief Association between 2014 and 2016.